Sandpit

 C. Date and potential participants

-In document C, please suggest a date for the sandpit and nominate up to 8 sandpit participants (with whom you have not collaborated or published previously).
+In document C, please suggest a date for the sandpit and nominate 8 sandpit participants (with whom you have not collaborated or published previously).
 A list of names indicating the respective subject area and institution is sufficient.
-The sandpit event should be held within six months of funding being awarded.
+The sandpit event should take place between the beginning of January and the end of July of the year following the application deadline.

-You will be able to submit your applications in English via our online application portal starting at the end of January 2026.
-Please note that applications must be submitted in English.
+Launch your submission in our online application portal.
+The portal will be available from October 2026 onwards.
 If you have any questions regarding the application process, feel free to contact us at sandpit@w-s-w.org.